microsoft/SecRL/README.md

 After all the questions are generated, you should expect new files in `secgym/questions` folder like `incident_<i>_qa.json` where `i` is the incident number.

-Note: All results from the paper use the questions in `secgym/questions/tests` folder.
-The train questions under `secgym/questions/train` are only partial and used for Expel to collect new rules.
+Note: All results from the paper use the questions in `secgym/questions/o1/test` folder.
+The train questions under `secgym/questions/o1/train` are only partial and used for Expel to collect new rules.
+Please use the quetion answer pairs from `secgym/questions/o1/test` for benchmarking against the results shown in the paper.
+We highly recommend using the latest models to generate the question answer dataset yourselves before running any hill climbing training experiments as to minimize noise and bias during training.
+Currently the latest question answer pairs are generated using OpenAI O3 with low correlation paths and can be found in `secgym/questions/o3/`.

 ## 📊 Results